gitter-lab/SINGE/README.md

 - *param.date* - Valid date in the `dd-mmm-yyyy` or `mm/dd/yyyy` format.

 ## Outputs
-- *ranked_edges* - Edge lists ranked according to their SCINGE scores
+- *ranked_edges* - Edge lists ranked according to their SINGE scores
-- *influential_genes* - Genes ranked according to their SCINGE influence.
+- *influential_genes* - Genes ranked according to their SINGE influence.

 ## Note on Reproducibility of Results
 Because the subsampling and zero-removal stages involve pseudo-random sample removals, we generate a random seed using input hyperparameters, including the *date* input.